Steven Kwan Player Props: Guardians vs. Royals

-Steven Kwan -- 0-for-3 in his most recent game -- will be in action for the Cleveland Guardians versus the Kansas City Royals, with Austin Cox on the hill, on June 28 at 8:10 PM ET.
+Steven Kwan -- batting .295 with two doubles, a triple, three walks and four RBI in his past 10 games -- will be in action for the Cleveland Guardians against the Kansas City Royals, with Zack Greinke on the hill, on June 29 at 2:10 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Royals.
+He strung together two hits (going 2-for-5) in his most recent appearance against the Royals.

 Steven Kwan Game Info & Props vs. the Royals